RVCC-IDMX/about-me-ArtemisMacDuffie/README.md

 A navigation bar that responds to screen size is implemented, and page layout is an important element of the page design.

+### Animations/transforms

+This page uses CSS for animations and transforms.

 ### Web image formatting

 The page uses original SVG files and favicons.